arthurmmouraa/latimescraping/README.md

 - CATEGORY: Category to filter the posts.
 - MONTHS: Number of months of posts to consider (0 or 1 - only the current month, 2 - current and previous month, 3 - current and two previous months, and so on)

+By default, the configuration file comes pre-set with the following values:

+> SEARCH_PHRASE: "Brazil"
+> CATEGORY: "World & Nation"
+> MONTHS: 0

+Ensure these variables are configured according to your specific scraping requirements before proceeding.

 ## Running the Project

 To start the scraping process, execute the main.py file: